Apply Now arrow

 Whenever you open a franchise business – including a restaurant franchise – you, as the franchisee, will have to sign a franchise agreement with the franchisor.
 A franchise agreement is a legally binding document that comes with a series of obligations that you, as the franchisee, must fulfill.
 These include both financial and operational obligations.
 As a result, it is imperative that, before you enter into a franchise agreement and sign the dotted line, you have a qualified lawyer review the documents.
 This will ensure that you are able to understand exactly what the document is saying and precisely what your obligations will be in the future.

 We understand that starting your own business can be incredibly exciting, especially if you have been working towards it for many years.
 And we know that you want to hit the ground running and start making money!
 But don’t let this excitement get the best of you.
-You still have to do your due diligence and think through everything in a thorough and rational manner – even if you are planning on opening a reputable nationwide franchise.
+You still have to do your due diligence and think through everything in a thorough the pros and cons of opening a franchise – even if you are planning on opening a reputable nationwide business.
 The devil is in the details, so don’t let them slip by you unnoticed.

 Assessing the Financials